lauraramirez05/lauraramirez05/README.md

-# Hi there I'm Laura 👋!
+# Hi there I'm Laura!

 - 🔭 **Currently Working On:** Open-source projects (*NextSketch - prototyping and visualizing tool for next.js apps*)
 - 🌱 **Currently Studying:** for AWS Developer Associate